mlabs-haskell/ytxp-lib/docs/control-scripts/yielding/helper.md

 3. [Semantics](#org8648bdd)

 This script is a "two argument script", expecting a redeemer and a script context.
-It is used as the basis for implementing the yielding minting policy, yielding validator, and yielding transaction validator.
+It is used as the basis for implementing the yielding minting policy, yielding validator, and yielding staking validator.

 <a id="org0673dab"></a>